yoratoni/celk/README.md

 - `yarn find`: Executes the finder class with the configuration.

 ### Benchmarking
-- `yarn benchmark:crypto`: Each encoder / algorithm.
+- `yarn benchmark:crypto`: Each generators / encoder / algorithm.
 - `yarn benchmark:generator`: Bitcoin address generator.
-- `yarn benchmark:ranger`: Private key generator.
 - `yarn benchmark:sandbox`: To compare different techniques while implementing new stuff.

 Notes about the benchmarking: